influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withSecretName(secretName)
 ```

-SecretName is the name of the secret used to sign Certificates issued by this Issuer.
+"SecretName is the name of the secret used to sign Certificates issued by this Issuer."

 ## obj spec.selfSigned

-SelfSigned configures this issuer to 'self sign' certificates using the private key used to create the CertificateRequest object.
+"SelfSigned configures this issuer to 'self sign' certificates using the private key used to create the CertificateRequest object."

 ### fn spec.selfSigned.withCrlDistributionPoints